 This SEL conference differs from others in that it is geared toward practitioners and offers sessions from some of the top SEL thought-leaders in the nation.
 Sessions will provide best practices and new strategies based on some of the latest research findings in the field of SEL.

 Of the 16 skills identified in a World Economic Forum report as important for the 21st century, 12 are SEL skills.
 So, if we want to produce graduates who can succeed after high school, we need to find ways to reinforce these skills and weave them into everyday practice.
 I believe that professional development opportunities like this one will help me gain knowledge and pedagogy to help us advance our school in this area.
 While I know that budgets are tight, the increased focus on topics like school safety, school climate and career readiness make this a priority worth investing in.

-Attending the full conference will give me access to three days of networking with professionals who care about and value SEL like we do, two keynote speakers, tree mini-plenaries, one immersive three-hour skill-building session, four 90-minute workshop sessions, and exposure to a variety of programs and SEL tools, some of which are available at no charge.
+Attending the full conference will give me access to three days of networking with professionals who care about and value SEL like we do, two keynote speakers, three mini-plenaries, one immersive three-hour skill-building session, four 90-minute workshop sessions, and exposure to a variety of programs and SEL tools, some of which are available at no charge.